 The configuration options specific to MSM are listed below.
-A simulation employing nonperiodic boundaries in one or more dimensions might have atoms that attempt to drift beyond the predetermined extent of the grid.
+A simulation employing non-periodic boundaries in one or more dimensions might have atoms that attempt to drift beyond the predetermined extent of the grid.
 In the case that an atom does drift beyond the grid, the simulation will be halted prematurely with an error message.
 Several options listed below deal with defining the extent of the grid along non-periodic dimensions beyond what can be automatically determined by the initial coordinates.
 It is also recommended for non-periodic simulation to configure boundary restraints to contain the atoms, for instance, through Tcl boundary forces in Sec.
 9.11.

-- MSM < Use multilevel summation method for electrostatics? > Acceptable Values: yes or no Default Value: no Description: Turns on multilevel summation method. - MSMGridSpacing < spacing between finest level grid points (Å) > Acceptable Values: positive real Default Value: 2.5 simulation.
+ullet MSM $\,<$ Use multilevel summation method for electrostatics? $\,>$

+Description: Turns on multilevel summation method.

+• MSMGridSpacing < spacing between finest level grid points (Å) >

+Description: The grid spacing determines in part the accuracy and efficiency of MSM.
+An error versus cost analysis shows that the best tradeoff is setting the grid spacing to a value close to the inter-particle spacing.
+The default value works well in practice for atomic scale simulation.
 This value will be exact along non-periodic dimensions.
-For periodic dimensions, the grid spacing must evenly divide the basis vector length; the actual spacing for a desired grid spacing h is guaranteed to be within the interval $\left[\frac{4}{5}h, \frac{6}{5}h\right)$.
+For periodic dimensions, the grid spacing must evenly divide the basis vector length; the actual spacing for a desired grid spacing h is guaranteed to be within the interval $\begin{bmatrix} \frac{4}{5}h, \frac{6}{5}h \end{pmatrix}$.